 - Prepare a home for the future long-term needs of the family

-- Reduce injuries from home accidents so people can live more fulfilling and enjoyable lives, reduce healthcare costs and delay or eliminate the need for institutionalization
+- Reduce injuries from home accidents so people can live safer, fulfilling and enjoyable lives, reduce healthcare costs and delay or eliminate the need for institutionalization

 - Provide a supportive environment that makes daily tasks easier

-- Make home care easier and reduce the risk of injuries to caregivers
+- Make home health care easier and reduce the risk of injuries to caregivers

 - Welcome friends and relatives to a more accessible home

-- Ensure that home modifications are completed in ways that add value to the home for future resale
+- Ensure that home modifications add value to the home for future resale

 See the links below for more about home modifications.

 Universal Design refers to products and living environments that are usable by everyone to the greatest extent possible regardless of a person’s age or ability.
 Examples of Universal Design are everywhere yet we seldom notice them.
-Opening a door using a levered handle is easier than using a round doorknob whether you are carrying a child or a person with arthritis.
-Spaces without stairs, steps or raised thresholds are easier to navigate whether you are pushing a stroller, rolling luggage or using mobility aids.
+Opening a door using a levered handle is easier than using a round doorknob whether you are a person with arthritis or carrying a child.
+Spaces without stairs, steps or raised thresholds are easier to navigate whether you are using mobility aids like a walker or wheelchair or you are pushing a stroller or rolling luggage.

 We use Universal Design planning principles, building products and installation techniques to make new homes and existing rooms or spaces that are safe and accessible as well as aesthetically appealing and functional.
 This approach guarantees that our projects work well for a wide variety of people with different needs over long periods of time.